Related

 It goes without saying that Inscription transactions are big – that’s kinda the whole point.
 This also means that they’re not economically dense at all.
 A normal SegWit transaction can move hundreds of bitcoin worth billions of dollars in under 200 bytes, paying a fairly small fee.
 For Inscriptions, the value moving through transactions is much less contained in the quantity of sats moving, and more in the subjective and speculative value of the artwork in the kilobyte or megabyte sized witness data – but the Bitcoin network doesn’t care, and so artists and buyers must pay fees for what they use and can only hope to later make a return on their investment.

 So it follows that the criticism of Inscriptions claiming that they are crowding other economic activity out of blocks is unfounded.
 Put it this way – a Lightning channel open transaction between two large nodes is the on chain footprint of a fast payments network that is expected to scale to processing thousands of transactions per second and moving mountains of value every minute.
-That kind of economic actor can afford a fee of hundreds or thousands of sats per byte and outcompete practically everyone else in the fee market, a rate still way higher than current next-block rates.
+That kind of economic actor can afford a fee of hundreds or thousands of sats per byte and out-compete practically everyone else in the fee market, a rate still way higher than current next-block rates.
 Rates that high would make even a modestly sized Inscription cost more than a whole bitcoin in fees.
 Inscriptions are setting a fee floor and avoiding unfilled blocks, but by no means are they crowding everyone else out – and when Lightning really takes off, the opposite will be true.

-I don’t subscribe to the argument that Inscriptions will particularly help to solve the long-term Bitcoin security budget – that miners will need to make the entirely of their profit from fees once the block reward reduces to zero.
+I don’t subscribe to the argument that Inscriptions will particularly help to solve the long-term Bitcoin security budget – that miners will need to make the entirely of their profit from fees once the block subsidy reduces to zero.
 Yes, any kind of adoption helps, but Inscriptions probably don’t help any more than that.
 What really matters for the security budget is that the sum total of the fees paid to miners can purchase a large amount of energy, not that the fee rate needs to rise.
 There are only ever going to be 2.1 quadrillion satoshis in existence, which in a hyperbitcoinised world could mean a fee of 1 sat/vByte is not nothing in monetary terms.
 By comparison, there are currently around 2.1 quadrillion US¢ in existence.
-Current M3 Money Supply for the United States is 21.2 trillion USD

 St. Louis Fed data via FRED (MABMM301USM189S), Feb 2023